lkodinsson/MARS/Fantasy/Equipment.md

 ## Currency

 There are various types of currency that represent the money your character needs to spend on items and goods.
 The denominations of this currency are determined by their material.
 These materials are *copper*, *silver*, *electrum*, and *gold*.
-Each type of coin is worth ten times as much as the last.
+Each type of coin is worth ten times as much as the one before.

-All characters start with 60 silver pieces which they can spend on starting equipment, in addition to some free adventuring gear (listed below).
+All characters start with 50 silver pieces which they can spend on starting equipment, in addition to some free adventuring gear (listed below).

 ##### Table: Currency
 | Currency | Equivalent |